Tonadeleon/Regression-Projects/README.md

         School Project.
 First dummy regression project.
 Teacher designed this assignment to be a failed regression model in order to teach             main principles.
 Model is later used in Theory assignment to look for key aspects on getting a better regression model.

 All of these projects are of my own making.
 I wrote every insight and line of code in RStudio.
-If you feel like wanting to see HTML version (Way better format) feel free to reach out!